 What started out as Sal making a few algebra videos for his cousins has grown to over 2,100 videos and 100 self-paced exercises and assessments covering everything from arithmetic to physics, finance, and history.
 Visit Khan Academy to learn more!
 (PLEASE NOTE: Our mathematics team does NOT endorse all of the Khan Academy mathematics videos as some do not contain sound mathematical practices.
 We are simply providing the link as a free resource for the public to view).

-- Students can also have any math problem solved for them, step by step, at WolframAlpha
+- WolframAlpha - Students can have any math problem solved for them, step by step

 - Association for Supervision and Curriculum Development (ASCD)

 - Detroit Area Council of Teachers of Mathematics (DACTM)